Hudson Commodore: 1952

 In its final year in 1952, the Commodore was split into the Six Series and Eight Series.
 The exterior received another trim change, but by the end of 1953, the Step-Down styling was beginning to look outdated.
-Instead of redesigning the aging Hudson models, company President A. E. Barit pushed ahead with the firm's plan for the Jet compact.
+Hudson lacked the resources to keep adding new and exciting changes to keep up with the competition from the other automakers, whose annual redesigns added tailfins and more chrome trim that consumers wanted.
+Instead of redesigning the aging "set-down" models, company President A. E. Barit pushed ahead with the firm's plan for the Jet compact.

+Discontinuation

 Beginning in 1953, Hudson would field only the Hudson Hornet and Hudson Wasp line, as well as introduce the entirely new Hudson Jet compact car line.

-Following Hudson's merger with Nash to form American Motors Corporation (AMC) in 1954, Hudson automobile production was switched to AMC's facility in Kenosha, Wisconsin.
-Following slow sales of the 1955 model year, AMC chose to hand over the Hudson styling contract to Richard Arbib, who created a unique look for the Hudson line based on what he termed as "V-Line" styling.
-The design failed to attract new customers to Hudson, and production fell even further.
+Following Hudson's merger with Nash to form American Motors Corporation (AMC) in 1954, Hudson's automobile production was switched to AMC's facility in Kenosha, Wisconsin.
+Following slow sales of the 1955 model year, AMC turned Hudson styling to Richard Arbib, who created a unique look for the Hudson line based on what he termed "V-Line" styling.
+The new design did not attract customers to Hudson, and production fell even further.